 Enrolling in college as a student with a mental health condition doesn’t need to be overwhelming or intimidating.
-Students who know their rights and learn how to ask for assistance can go on to complete their degree and have a positive educational experience in the process.
+Students who know their rights and learn how to ask for assistance can go on to complete their degrees and have a positive educational experience in the process.

 To help students find the assistance they need, we created this guide to explain the resources and accommodations most schools provide, and offer tips on how to access these mental health services.